 As the nearest medical station is more than 100 km away, in 2011 we decided to renovate a vacant building and set up a small clinic for births and primary medical care.
 In 2012 the clinic was named after a generous donor to the FVH.

-147 babies were born safely here in 2017, a great improvement compared with previous years.
-A total of slightly more than 10’000 have been treated in 2017.
-The operation of the clinic and the salaries of the medical staff are covered by the Ministry of Health in The Gambia, and the FVH is responsible for the ongoing maintenance of the clinic and the supply of medical equipment.
-As part of this project, more than 5000 mosquito nets have been donated to children, pregnant women and elderly people in 14 surrounding villages over the past years to fight malaria.
+149 babies were born safely here in 2018, a great improvement compared with previous years.
+A total of slightly more than 11’000 have been treated in 2017.
+The operation of the clinic and the salaries of the medical staff are covered by the Ministry of Health in The Gambia.
+FVH was responsible for the ongoing maintenance of the clinic and the supply of medical equipment until June 2019.
+In July 2019 a U.S. based charity called WAME/Gambia Rising took over this role so that FVH was able to draw back from this project to focus even more on our two major projects in Tanji (TEC) and Kunkujang (Nursery School).

 The construction of the public school in Kunkujang was the FVH’s first project in The Gambia.
 Later we expanded the school to seven classrooms to accommodate more than 300 children.
 And over time we added a vegetable garden, a playground, a football field, a kitchen and a space for sewing classes.